primiano/perfetto-docs/docs/analysis/metrics.md

 );
 ```

-Let's break this down again:
+Breaking this down again:

-1. Starting from the inner-most SELECT statement, there is what looks like a
-   function call to the ProcessInfo function; in face this is no conincidence.
-   For each proto that the metrics platform knows about, it generates a SQL
-   function with the same name as the proto.
-This function takes key value pairs
-   with the key as the name of the proto field to fill and the value being the
-   data to store in the field.
-The output is the proto created by writing the
-   fields described in the function! (\*)
+1. Starting from the inner-most SELECT statement, there is what looks like a function call to the ProcessInfo function; in face this is no conincidence.
+For each proto that the metrics platform knows about, an SQL function is generated with the same name as the proto.
+This function takes key value pairs with the key as the name of the proto field to fill and the value being the data to store in the field.
+The output is the proto created by writing the fields described in the function. (\*)

-   In this case, this function is called once for each row in the
-   `top_five_processes_by_cpu` table.
-The output of will be the fully filled
+   In this case, this function is called once for each row in the `top_five_processes_by_cpu` table.
+The output of will be the fully filled ProcessInfo proto.
-   ProcessInfo proto.

-   The call to the `RepeatedField` function is the most interesting part and
-   also the most important.
-In technical terms, `RepeatedField` is an aggregate
-   function; practically, this means that it takes a full table of values and
-   generates a single array which contains all the values passed to it.
+   The call to the `RepeatedField` function is the most interesting part and also the most important.
+In technical terms, `RepeatedField` is an aggregate function; practically, this means that it takes a full table of values and generates a single array which contains all the values passed to it.

-   Therefore, the output of this whole SELECT statement is an array of 5
+   Therefore, the output of this whole SELECT statement is an array of 5 ProcessInfo protos.
-   ProcessInfo protos.

 2. Next is creation of the `TopProcesses` proto.
-By now, the syntax should
-   already feel somewhat familiar; the proto builder function is called to fill
-   in the `process_info` field with the array of protos from the inner funciton.
+By now, the syntax should already feel somewhat familiar; the proto builder function is called to fill in the `process_info` field with the array of protos from the inner funciton.

-   The output of this SELECT is a single `TopProcesses` proto containing the
-   ProcessInfos as a repeated field.
+   The output of this SELECT is a single `TopProcesses` proto containing the ProcessInfos as a repeated field.

 3. Finally, the view is created.
-This view is specially named to allow the
-   metrics platform to query it to obtain the root proto for each metric (in
-   this case `TopProcesses`).
-See the note below as to the pattern behind this
+This view is specially named to allow the metrics platform to query it to obtain the root proto for each metric (in this case `TopProcesses`).
+See the note below as to the pattern behind this view's name.
-   view's name.

-(\*) - side note: this is not strictly true.
-To type-check the protos, we also
-return some metadata about the type of the proto but this is unimportant for
+NOTE: (\*) this is not strictly true.
+To type-check the protos, some metadata is returned about the type of the proto but this is unimportant for metric authors.
-metric authors

-_Note:_

-- It is important that the views be named {name of TraceMetrics extension
-  field}\_output.
-This is the pattern used and expected by the metrics platform
-  for all metrics.
+NOTE: It is important that the views be named {name of TraceMetrics extension field}\_output.
+This is the pattern used and expected by the metrics platform for all metrics.

-And that's all the SQL we need to write!
-Our final file should look like so:
+The final file should look like so:

 ```sql
 CREATE VIEW top_five_processes_by_cpu AS